Updated: May 4, 2021

 If so, then that’s okay because you are allowed to define rich and wealthy accordingly.
 And in fact, I believe it’s more important to define it with your own terms and parameters, rather than just accepting what other people say it should be.

-And then ultimately, making a personal commitment to achieve that goal.
+And then ultimately, making a personal commitment to achieving that goal.

-So how would you define someone who is rich and wealthy?
-Is it the similar or different to how I define it?
+So how would you define someone rich and wealthy?
+Is it similar or different from how I define it?
 I’d like to know your thoughts in the comments section.